Maraviroc (By mouth)

 - Your immune system may get stronger when you start taking HIV medicines.
 Tell your doctor right away if you notice any changes in your health.
 Sometimes the immune system will start to fight infections that were hidden in your body, such as pneumonia, herpes, or tuberculosis.

-- Stop using this medicine and check with your doctor right away if you have a rash with fever, pain in the upper stomach, dark urine, nausea, vomiting, or yellow eyes or skin.
+- Call your doctor right away if you have a rash with fever, pain in the upper stomach, dark urine, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious and life-threatening liver problem.
 This liver problem sometimes starts with an allergic reaction.

 - This medicine may make you dizzy or drowsy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+Avoid driving, using machines, or doing anything else that could be dangerous until you know how this medicine affects you.
 Stand or sit up slowly if you feel lightheaded or dizzy.

-- This medicine may increase your risk of infections or cancer.
+- This medicine may weaken your immune system and increase your risk of infection .
 Talk to your doctor if you have concerns about this risk.

 Possible Side Effects While Using This Medicine: